gsbDBI/ghana-recovr-rct/analysis/ghana_recovr_analysis.md

 We will include the following control variables in our analysis: an indicator for being male, a continuous measure of age, indicators for region, indicators for education level, an indicator for whether the participant’s household is below poverty level, an indicator for the phone surveyor who administered the survey, indicators for consent version (government, research, or policymaker beneficiary), and an indicator for the date when the phone survey was initiated.

 For categorical variables (e.g., gender, education, region, etc) where information is missing, we will add a category for “Unknown”.
-When information is missing for continuous variables, we will fill in the missing information with the dataset average for that category and add a missing indicator for the variable in question.
-Thus, if someone’s age is missing and the average age in the dataset is 65.7, we will fill in the missing information with 65.7 and a “Missing Age” indicator will take on a value of 1 for that observation.
+When information is missing for continuous variables, we will fill in the missing information with the data set average for that category and add a missing indicator for the variable in question.
+Thus, if someone’s age is missing and the average age in the data set is 65.7, we will fill in the missing information with 65.7 and a “Missing Age” indicator will take on a value of 1 for that observation.